tomchen/react-printable-cv/README.md

 * *Formik + Yup for forms (to do)*
 * *Immer, Redux Thunk for store manipulation and asynchronous operations (to do)*
 * i18next for forms i18n
+* Influenced by JAMstack (JSON source, Markdown support via react-markdown)
-* Prettier, ESLint for linting
+* Prettier, ESLint, stylelint for linting
 * Day.js for date manipulation
 * Puppeteer for backend PDF creation
 * Jest for test